 Contents

 So, after accepting the assignment from my manager, our team begin to research and apply some approaches for prediction.
 When we talk about Machine Learning, we often think of supervised and unsupervised learning.
-But one of the algorithms we applied is one that we usually forgotten however equally highly effective algorithm: Monte Carlo Simulation.
+But one of the algorithms we applied is one that we forgot however equally highly effective algorithm: Monte Carlo Simulation.

-What is Monte Carlo simulation
+What is Monte Carlo simulation?

-Monte Carlo method is a technique that uses random numbers and probability to solve complex problems.
+The Monte Carlo method is a technique that uses random numbers and probability to solve complex problems.
 The Monte Carlo simulation, or probability simulation, is a technique used to understand the impact of risk and uncertainty in financial sectors, project management, costs, and other forecasting machine learning models.[1]

 Now let’s jump into python implementation to see how it applies,